 All institutional members who suspect an individual subject to these Policies and Procedures is committing or has committed research misconduct must immediately report the observed, suspected, or apparent research misconduct to the RIO.
 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, they may meet with or contact the RIO to discuss the suspected research misconduct informally, including discussing it anonymously or hypothetically.
-If the circumstances described by the individual or the allegation to other offices or officials responsible for resolving the problem.
+If the circumstances described by the individual do not meet the definition of research misconduct, the RIO will refer the individual or the allegation to other offices or officials responsible for resolving the problem.